By Mike Miller Updated November 2, 2024

 Apalachicola is today still very much a fishing town, with shrimp being the primary offshore catch.

-Today, in 2021, the oyster fishing industry is dead.
+Today, in 2024, the oyster fishing industry is dead but in the process of coming back.

 The Florida Fish and Wildlife Conservation Commission voted to shut down this iconic fishery after years of drought and pollution polluted the wild oyster beds.

-It may be several years until the fisheries are reestablished.
+It may be 2026 until the fisheries are reestablished.

 Apalachicola has done a wonderful job of preserving many of its old historic buildings.